fixicelo/pinyin-annotator/README.md

 # Pinyin Annotator

-Pinyin Annotator is a browser extension that seamlessly overlays Hanyu Pinyin annotations over Chinese characters present in web pages and video closed captions, thereby enhancing your online Chinese language learning journey.
+Pinyin Annotator is a browser extension that overlays Hanyu Pinyin annotations over Chinese characters in web pages and video closed captions, enhancing your Chinese language learning journey.

 ## Quick Start

-To install Pinyin Annotator for your browser:

 1. Navigate to your browser's extension store.